Tlhaku/iTaxi-Finder/README.md

 ## Running locally

+The repository is configured with a demo Google Maps API key in `public/index.html`.
-Replace `YOUR_API_KEY` in `public/index.html` with a [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
-Then start the server:
+You can replace it with your own [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) if desired.
+Start the server with:

 ```bash